-Sports and leisure provision
+Policy T13: Sports and leisure provision

 - 8.5.
 Tiverton is currently well served for leisure and recreation facilities, as shown in Figures 8.1 and 8.2.
-This includes the proposal to relocate Tiverton High School from its current site to the west of Bolham Road to a new site east of Bolham Road, increasing its maximum capacity from 1,400 to 1,800 pupil places.
-The new site is proposed to include a building for the Tiverton Community Arts Theatre within the new school complex, while the sports pitches currently available will be relocated to the former site. - 8.6.
+There is a proposal to relocate Tiverton High School from its current site to the west of Bolham Road to a new site east of Bolham Road, increasing its maximum capacity from 1,400 to 1,800 pupil places.
+The new site is proposed to include a building for the Tiverton Community Arts Theatre within the new school complex and may lead to new community sports facilities being made available on the land of the current campus.
+This would happen once the school buildings move to their new site and the current land would once again be empty, as per the existing outline planning permission in place.
+This would mean an opportunity for local sports groups to work with the high school to ensure the most is made of what would be a huge opportunity to increase sports facilities in Tiverton. - 8.6.
 As the population grows and demographics evolve, it will be important to ensure that there continues to be sufficient provision of sports and leisure opportunities.
-Mid Devon District Council (MDDC) sets out in its Open Space and Play Area Strategy37 the minimum facilities both quantity and quality that communities should have access to.
-The Area Profile for Tiverton38, which forms an Appendix of the Strategy highlights two priorities for Tiverton: - To provide additional football pitches; and to improve the pitches at Amory Park. - To secure funding to replace the play equipment at Wilcombe Playing Field and Westexe Recreation Ground. - 8.7.
+Mid Devon District Council (MDDC) sets out in its Open Space and Play Area Strategy the minimum facilities both quantity and quality that communities should have access to.
+The Area Profile for Tiverton, which forms an Appendix of the Strategy highlights two priorities for Tiverton: - To provide additional football pitches; and to improve the pitches at Amory Park and - To secure funding to replace the play equipment at Wilcombe Playing Field and Westexe Recreation Ground. - 8.7.
 The Neighbourhood Plan supports these priorities.
-In addition, the feedback from the local consultation revealed a concern about a lack of provision for teenagers.
-Whilst there is a BMX track at Amory Park that is to a standard to stage national events and an inline skate facility at Bolham Road, feedback from teenagers in the parish suggested the following: - Insert the feedback from the school liaison - 8.8.
-In 2022 new sports site at the former school site what will this comprise...
+In addition, feedback from the local consultation revealed a concern about a lack of provision, in particular for teenagers.
+Whilst there is a BMX track at Amory Park that is to a standard to stage national events and an inline skate facility at Bolham Road, feedback from teenagers in the parish suggested a desire to see the following: - · More safe cycle paths; and - Sheltered spaces to meet up with friends. - 8.8.
+For younger children, comments have been received about: - the lack of a playground near to the golf club in Tiverton;